NoeticTools/Git2SemVer.MSBuild/docs/index.md

 # Git2SemVer

-Git2SemVer is a Visual Studio and developer friendly <a href="https://semver.org">Semantic Versioning</a> framework for .NET solution and project versioning.
+Git2SemVer is a Visual Studio and developer friendly <a href="https://semver.org">Semantic Versioning</a> framework for .NET solution/project versioning and changelog generation.
 It works the same with both Visual Studio and dotnet CLI builds.
 Every build, on both developer boxes and the build system, get traceable build numbering (no commit counting).

-This tool is for teams that:
+This tool:

-* Can benefit from true <a href="https://semver.org">Semantic Versioning</a>.
+* Provides <a href="https://semver.org">Semantic Versioning</a> specification compliant versioning.
-* Uses <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> to automatically generate change logs.
+* Uses <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> to identify new features and fixes to bump the version.
 * Uses branches to separate releasable code from feature or under development code (e.g: GitHub flow or GitFlow).
-* Only releases builds from a build system (or controlled host).
+* By default, only builds releases builds from a build system (or controlled host).
+* Can generate a changelog (feature currently only available as a dotnet tool).

+Best for teams that:

+* Uses both Visual Studio and dotnet CLI.
+* Using <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a> to automatically generate change logs.
-* Wants to avoid custom build scripts, and tools, on a build system.
+* Want to avoid custom build scripts, and tools, on dev boxes and build system.
-* Uses Visual Studio as well as dotnet CLI.
-* Values full traceability for every build regardless if on a build system or an uncontrolled developer box (commit counts/depth will not do).
+* Need full traceability for every build regardless if on a build system or an uncontrolled developer box (commit counts/depth will not do).
-* Needs unique versioning customisation that the built-in C# scripting may provide.
+* Need unique versioning customisation that the built-in C# scripting may provide.
+* Value dev box build versioning being clearly identifyable from build system builds (e.g: `1.2.3-alpha.JohnsPC.3456` vs `1.2.3-beta.3456`).

 ## Quick introduction

 You:
 * Mark a release's commit by adding a [git tag](xref:release-tagging) like `v1.2.3`.
-* Use [separate branches](xref:branch-naming) for building release and non-release commits.
+* Use [separate branches](xref:branch-naming) to separate release builds and non-release builds (e.g: `main` and/or `release/A` may build release builds while `feature/A` or `dev/A` may build pre-release builds).
 * Use <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commit</a> mesages like `fix: fixed crash on shutdown` to mark commits with fixes, features, and/or breaking changes.